Maximize your career potential with a highly-customizable, online Master of Business Administration (MBA) program.

 Students taking this course will examine the practices, processes, and concepts of project management.
 Students will review the project life cycle areas including Initiating, Planning, Executing, Controlling, and Closing projects.

-MB690 Organizational Management Capstone Course
+MB690 Organizational Project Management

 4 Credit Hours

-(Prereq. – Students must be enrolled in the MBA Spec. program; to be completed in the students’ last term) Students taking this course will complete a personal, guided capstone project requiring the student to address a past or current management issue affecting a medium sized business.
+(Prereq. – Students must be enrolled in the MBA Spec. program; to be completed in the students’ last term) Students taking this course will complete a personal, guided project requiring the student to address a past or current management issue affecting a medium sized business.
 Emphasis will be placed on researching the factors causing the problem, devising a practical solution that includes applicable methods and metrics of measurement, and describing the theoretical difficulties of implementing that solution.

 International Business Management Specialization – 20 total credit hours required